dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 * overriding - override non-static method
 * hiding - override static method
 The difference is - when we override method it’s overridden in both child and parent class, but when we hide it - it’s only for child class.
-Notice when we call printA, the `getName` return B not A, since it’s overridden in B, so it’s call method from B, but `getStaticName` call it from A.
+Notice when we call `printA`, the `getName` return B not A, since it’s overridden in B, so it’s call method from B, but `getStaticName` call it from A.
 ```java
 public class App {
     public static void main(String[] args) {